tanvirmahdad/tanvirmahdad.github.io/_includes/homepage-text.md

 <span style="color:red">*Distinguished Paper Award</span>

-Our works have received distinguished paper award at top-tier security conferences, notable media coverage and recognition in the global security research community.
+Several of our works have received distinguished paper award at top-tier security conferences, notable media coverage and recognition in the global security research community.